sagemath/sagewiki_to_gh-2022-10-10/days22/greenberg.md

 People: Laura Peskin, M. Tip, Arijit, Rebecca, Mike D, Noam

+Level 29 gives an example.
+Using the Hasse bound we see that a2  is -2,-1,0,1,2, so a2  mod 7  is 0,1,2,5,6.
+Thus one of the level 29 forms doesn't come from an elliptic curve.

 D. Prime powers for small primes

 People: Ben Linowitz, Sam Lichtenstein, Gagan, Chris Wuthrich, Barinder, Hatice